edwinsyarief/lazyecs/README.md

 ## Getting Started

-This guide covers the primary workflow for setting up and using `lazyecs`.
+This guide covers the primary workflow for setting up and using `Teishoku`.

 ### 1. Define Components